numsim-group/klimakoffer/milestone6/milestone6_linear_systems.md

 \mat{M} = \mat{L} \, \mat{U}.
 \end{equation}

-Depending on the structure of matrix $\mat{M}$, this is not always possible.
-However, it a proper reordering of the matrix by rows or columns, also called permutation, is sufficient to enable the LU factorization of general nonsingular matrices,
+Depending on the structure of the regular matrix $\mat{M}$, this is not always directly possible.
+However, a proper reordering of the matrix by rows or columns, also called permutation, is sufficient to enable the LU factorization of general nonsingular matrices,
 \begin{equation}
 \mat{P} \mat{M} = \mat{L} \, \mat{U},
 \end{equation}
-where $\mat{P}$ is known as the permutation matrix.
+where $\mat{P}$ is known as the permutation matrix containing only $0$ and $1$ entries at the right positions to perform the row/column swaps.

 Once the matrix is factorized, the linear system $\mat{M} \mathbf{T}^{n+1} = \mathbf{Y}^{n+1}$ can be solved in two steps:
 1. Solve the linear system $\mat{L} \mathbf{Z} = \mat{P} \mathbf{Y}^{n+1}$ for $\mathbf{Z}$.